Lock Your Computer Screen

 Why should you lock your screen when you're away?

 This helps prevent others from viewing or using your device when you're not around.
-It is possible to set up your computer or mobile device to lock, log you out or go to screensaver after a certain amount of inactivity.
+Set up your computer and mobile devices to lock, log you out or go to screensaver after a certain amount of inactivity.

 - Shut down, lock, log off, start screensaver, or put your device to sleep before leaving it unattended